 Posted: February 17th, 2021

-Has the Department of Homeland Security helped fight terrorism, or has it simply duplicated the efforts and jurisdictions of other agencies?
-How has it helped?
+For more information on creating PowerPoint presentations, visit the Microsoft Office Applications Lab.
 Use the library, Internet, and other resources available to you to conduct your research.
 Provide APA citations and references.

 Place an order in 3 easy steps.
 Takes less than 5 mins.